Launching Gantries

 Learn about the specialized lifting machines building the elevated guideway.

-Four launching gantries will build the elevated guideway along the Surrey Langley SkyTrain (SLS) alignment.
+Four launching gantries are building the elevated guideway along the Surrey Langley SkyTrain (SLS) alignment.
 A launching gantry is a large, specialized lifting machine used to lift precast concrete segments into place.

 More than 4,400 precast concrete guideway segments, each weighing around 28 tonnes, will be installed by the gantries along the 16-kilometre Expo Line extension.

 Each launching gantry is more than 100 metres long and weighs over 440 tonnes.
 The machines have been given names that reflect the communities where they will be working.
-The first launching gantry will go into operation in July 2025.
+The first launching gantry went into operation in July 2025.

 What is a Launching Gantry?